 This is a very small radio front-end consisting of a tuner, down-converter and ADC (Analog to Digital Converter).
 Complex signal samples are delivered to the SoMs where signal processing (e.g. demodulation and decoding) can be performed.
 This allows the monitoring and demodulation of radio signals for a wide frequency range.

-Core of the SDR payload is an RF front-end consisting of a tuner (covering the frequency range from 300 MHz – 3.8 GHz), down-converter and A/D converter.
+The core of the SDR payload is an RF front-end consisting of a tuner (covering the frequency range from 300 MHz – 3.8 GHz), a down-converter and an A/D converter.
 This unit interfaces with the processing platform.
 Complex signal samples are delivered to the processor core, where signal processing (e.g. demodulation and decoding) can be performed.
 This facilitates the monitoring and demodulation of radio signals over a wide frequency range.
 Possible radio signal monitoring experiments include:

 • ADS-B (Automatic Dependent Surveillance-Broadcast) for aircraft